• HOME

 A sightseeing tour of Porto wouldn’t be complete without having a stroll on the beach to breathe the Atlantic.

-From the Ribeira, bord the quaint tram N. 1 and Head to Foz do Douro.
+From the Ribeira, board the quaint tram N. 1 and head to Foz do Douro.
 Stop by the lighthouse and walk along the promenade.
-Further away, you can visit Matosinhos, the fishing town with the largest sandy beach, a stone-throw from Porto.
-You can reach Matosinhos either with the blue metro line to the bus N. 500, from Praça da Liberdade.
+Further away, you can visit Matosinhos, the fishing town with the largest sandy beach, a stone’s throw from Porto.
+You can reach Matosinhos with the blue metro line or the bus N. 500 from Praça da Liberdade.

 Foz do Douro Lighthouse